sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/README.md

 prev: "../writing/formal-requirements"
 ---

 # Sources and referencing

-All research is based on sources.
-The relevance of different types of sources varies from subject to subject.
-Examples of sources include books, official reports, journal articles, images, maps, music, interviews, doctoral theses, newspapers and online documents.
+All research uses the work of others as its starting point – what we call ‘sources’.
+Good academic work is characterized by a conscious use of relevant, scientific sources and builds further on existing knowledge.
+Without referring to existing research, knowledge and disciplinary information, your assignment will lack substance.
+Any references you use will help to lay the foundations for the assessment of your text.

 <Figure
   src="/images/illustrasjoner_kildehenvisning_500x450.png"